Banging Toolbox

 Ideally, for a multi-rack, a stronger weight capacity is better as it is intended to hold more bikes.

-Even with a proper wall stud spacing, the bike weighing capacity also indicates if holding the maximum weight required is possible.
+Even with a proper wall stud spacing, the bike weighing capacity indicates if holding the maximum weight required is possible.

-Your bicycle wall mount needs to have the fixings and joints to handle it, so keep that in mind and also inspect the area you’ll be mounting on for solid timber or concrete fixing points.
+Your bicycle wall mount needs to have the fixings and joints to handle it, so keep that in mind and inspect the area you’ll be mounting on for solid timber or concrete fixing points.

 Vertical or horizontal mounting?